Tim Landvoigt

 Research

-• William Diamond, Tim Landvoigt, German Sanchez Sanchez, Printing Away the Mortgages: Fiscal Inflation and the Post-Covid Housing Boom.
+• William Diamond, Tim Landvoigt, German Sanchez Sanchez, Printing Away the Mortgages: Fiscal Inflation and the Post-Covid Boom (R&R, Journal of Financial Economics).

 • William Diamond and Tim Landvoigt, Credit Cycles with Market Based Household Leverage (Journal of Financial Economics, Nov 2022).